a02436729/BIOL3070-peasley/kp-musicandpaindraft1.md

 2. Soeteway, Antoine.
 “ANOVA in R.” Stats and R, Oct.
 2020, statsandr.com/blog/anova-in-r/.
 Accessed 11 Nov.
 2025.

 3. ChatGPT.
 OpenAI, version Jan 2025.
 Used as a reference for functions such as plot() and to correct syntax errors.
-Accessed `r Sys.Date()`.
+Accessed 2025-11-13.

 install.packages("ggplot2")